gersongams/Data-Science-Course/README.md

 # Data Science Carrer

----
+** About This Path**

+* Learn how to make inferences and predictions from data.
-Learn how to manipulate and analyze data.
+* Learn how to manipulate and analyze data.

 **WHAT YOU'LL LEARN**